3choff/cline/docs/adding-a-provider.md

 export const yourProviderDefaultModelId: YourProviderModelId = "model-1"
 ```

+**Common mistakes to avoid:**
+- ❌ Using placeholder values (e.g., 4096, 128000) without verification
+- ❌ Assuming all models have the same context window
+- ❌ Not checking the actual API response for accurate limits
+- ✅ Always verify against the provider's actual API or documentation

 #### 6.3 Add to Provider Utils

 **File**: `webview-ui/src/components/settings/utils/providerUtils.ts`

 **Add to normalizeApiConfiguration**:

+⚠️ **CRITICAL**: If your provider uses **custom model field names** (like `planModeYourProviderModel` instead of the generic `planModeApiModelId`), you MUST manually read them.
+Otherwise, model selection won't persist!

 ```typescript
 export function normalizeApiConfiguration(
   apiConfiguration: ApiConfiguration | undefined,